nigsics/dcpmtool/README.md

 3. Display the results

    In folder graphes/, open a terminal and run

 ```
 python draw_colour_coded.py
 ```

 Several graphes will be generated.
-The graphes named with the format "{topology}_{bandwidth}" describe the corresponding deployment plans of control instances (red nodes) under different link bandwidth settings.
+The graphes named with the format "{topology}_{bandwidth}.pdf" describe the corresponding deployment plans of control instances (red nodes) under different link bandwidth settings.
-The graph named with the format "{topology}__scale_up" shows the achieved failure probability (failure probability = service reliability) corresponding to the link bandwidths.
+The graph named with the format "{topology}__scale_up.pdf" shows the achieved failure probability (failure probability = service reliability) corresponding to the link bandwidths.